Digital Payments Snapshot, 2017

 This infographic shows a snapshot of the digital payments market in 2017.

 - The total value of digital payments is expected to reach $3.85 trillion this year, up by 14% on 2016.

 - On a regional basis, Far East & China will account for the largest share of transaction values over the next 5 years, due primarily to the recent surge in eRetail engendered by the success of Alibaba in mainland China.

-- While the bulk of transaction value in 2017 (55%) will be accounted for by online retail purchases for physical goods, P2P money transfers will have the largest year-on-year net increase in value ($200 million).
+- While the bulk of transaction value in 2017 (55%) will be accounted for by online retail purchases for physical goods, P2P money transfers will have the largest year-on-year net increase in value ($200 billion).
 The US will see particularly strong growth, with the bank-backed Zelle Network expected to build on its successful debut in 2016 as additional banks come on board.